CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <domain-name-id>  The domain portion of a hostname (RFC 1123) or an
                     internationalized hostname (RFC 5890).

-### Atrributes
+### Attributes

-  lifetime          Maximum time in seconds for which the domain suffix may be
-                    used for domain name resolution
+  lifetime          Maximum time in seconds for which the domain suffix may be used for domain name resolution

 ## nv set interface <interface-id> ip neighbor-discovery router-advertisement